South Dakota: Organized sports

 Because of its low population, South Dakota does not host any major league professional sports franchises.
 The state has minor league and independent league teams, all of which play in Sioux Falls or Rapid City.
 Sioux Falls is home to four teams: the Sioux Falls Canaries (baseball), the Sioux Falls Skyforce (basketball), the Sioux Falls Stampede (hockey), and the Sioux Falls Storm (indoor American football).
 The Canaries play in the American Association, and their home field is Sioux Falls Stadium.
 The Skyforce plays in the NBA G League and is owned by the NBA's Miami Heat.
 It plays at the Sanford Pentagon.
 The Stampede and Storm share the Denny Sanford Premier Center.
 The Stampede plays in the USHL, and the Storm plays in the IFL.
 Rapid City has a hockey team named the Rapid City Rush that plays in the ECHL.
 The Rush began its inaugural season in 2008 at the Rushmore Plaza Civic Center.

 Universities in South Dakota host a variety of sports programs.
-For many years, South Dakota was one of the only states in the country without an NCAA DivisionI football or basketball team.
+For many years, South Dakota was one of the only states in the country without an NCAA Division I football or basketball team.
 However, the South Dakota State Jackrabbits decided to move their teams from Division II to Division I in 2007, a move followed by the South Dakota Coyotes in 2011.
-Other universities in the state compete at the NCAA's Division II or III levels, or in the NAIA.
+Other universities in the state compete at the NCAA's Division II level, or in the NAIA.

 Famous South Dakota athletes include Billy Mills, Mike Miller, Mark Ellis, Becky Hammon, Brock Lesnar, Chad Greenway, and Adam Vinatieri.
 Mills is from the town of Pine Ridge and competed at the 1964 Summer Olympic Games in Tokyo, becoming the only American to win a gold medal in the 10,000-meter event.
 Miller, of Mitchell, is a two-time NBA champion who played college basketball at the University of Florida, leading them to the 2000 NCAA Championship game his sophomore year, and won the 2001 NBA rookie of the year award.
 Ellis, of Rapid City, played for the University of Florida and four MLB teams before retiring in 2015.
 Hammon, of Rapid City, played for the WNBA's New York Liberty and San Antonio Silver Stars before becoming an assistant coach for the NBA's San Antonio Spurs in 2014.
 Lesnar, of Webster, is a former heavy-weight champion in the UFC and WWE.
 Vinatieri is an NFL placekicker who grew up in Rapid City and attended SDSU.